-The support rack has been designed in 6061-T6 series aluminum, a hardened material used for construction purposes in some space applications, as it is the most corrosion resistant and has good elasticity.
-Therefore, it is difficult for it to bend and lose its shape.
+The support rack has been designed in 6061-T6 series aluminum, a hardened material used for construction purposes in some space applications, as it's the most corrosion resistant and has good elasticity.
+Therefore, it's difficult for it to bend and lose its shape.
 The pedals are also made of 6061-T6 aluminum.

 In the design, the company has thought of a set for beginners that has in its configuration five pads that simulate the shells of an acoustic drum kit.
-We found that the snare/drum is 8″, as are the tom 1 and 2 pads, and as is the goliath/grenadier.
-However, unlike other proposals for beginner drummers, in this one we find that the cymbal pads have a 12″ radius, that is, they are quite large.
+We found that the snare/drum is 8″, as are the tom 1 and 2 pads, same as the goliath/grenadier.
+However, unlike other options for beginner drummers, in this one we find that the cymbal pads have a 12″ radius, that is, they are quite large.

-It is a good size that allows the learner to become familiar with real cymbals.
-The hit-hat has its own foot controller that has some sensitivity.
+It's a good size that allows the learner to become familiar with real cymbals.
+The hi-hat has its own foot controller that has some sensitivity.
 The bass drum also has a pedal that presents a somewhat sensitive sound, which is good.
 For module connectivity, this device has USB, MIDI, plus ¼ jack and headphone jack inputs.

 The module of this drum kit is extremely intuitive, we like its appearance because you can see all the pieces of the drum kit to facilitate the assignment of sounds and also, if you look in detail, you can see that two more pieces appear (a crash cymbal 2 and a tom 3).